martinratinaud/work-with-me/frontend-developer.md

 - I usually name my commits in a way that `If applied, this commit will …` in order to always have the same kind of sentence
 - I early exit
 - shared eslint on all micorservices

+## Next

+I think I will try to use Gatsby for my later projects as I find this technology incredibly smart.